Arcensoth/pyckaxe/README.md

 [![package-badge]](https://pypi.python.org/pypi/pyckaxe/)
 [![version-badge]](https://pypi.python.org/pypi/pyckaxe/)

-You maybe be interested in `pyckaxe` if:
+You may be interested in `pyckaxe` if you:

-- You are a technical/creative player.
+- are a technical/creative player, or
-- You make adventure maps or minigames.
+- make adventure maps or minigames, or
-- You use command/data generators.
+- use command/data generators, or
-- You write your own generators.
+- write your own generators, or
-- You work on large/complex projects.
+- work on large/complex projects, or
-- You already know you're interested.
+- just want to over-engineer something.

 The goal of `pyckaxe` is to provide a flexible suite of development tools for technical Minecraft players: